kudobuilder/kudo/keps/0023-enable-disable-features.md

 ### Using Instance Parameters

 In KUDO, specific plans can be triggered when updating a parameter.
 Plans are specifically formed by phases, steps and utimately by tasks.
 And when talking about enabling/disabling features, we are eventually talking about the `Kind` of the Task.
-Currently, we have `Apply`, `Delete` and `Pipe` tasks kind.
+Currently, we have `Apply`, `Delete`, `Pipe` and `Dummy` tasks kind.
 Enabling a feature is running a task of `Apply` kind and disabling is running a task of `Delete`

-We propose introducing a new Task kind named `Feature`.
-The Feature kind handles Apply or Delete resources based on the value of a parameter in the Operator Instance.
+We propose introducing a new Task kind named `Toggle`.
+The Toggle kind handles Apply or Delete resources based on the value of a parameter in the Operator Instance.

-A `Feature` task will look like:
+A `Toggle` task will look like:

 ```
 tasks:
   - name: mirror-maker-configuration
-    kind: Feature
+    kind: Toggle
     spec:
       parameter: MIRROR_MAKER_ENABLED
       resources:
         - mirror-maker-cm.yaml
-  - name: mirror-maker
-    kind: Feature
-    spec:
-      parameter: MIRROR_MAKER_ENABLED
-      resources:
         - mirror-maker.yaml
 ```